 Root KSK transition In 2010, ICANN developed a Root Zone KSK Operator Function Termination Plan that sets out the steps ICANN would take if required to transition its duties and responsibilities as the Root Zone Key Signing Key (KSK) operator to another entity.
 This plan was provided to NTIA in 2010.
 That plan requires that a full KSK rollover be done so the successor starts fresh.

-Transition assistance: The Incumbent IANA Functions Operator would assist the successor operator during the transition period until the time the requisite service levels, security and stability are achieved.
-Such assistance would include training the employees of the successor operator and developing training material.
+Transition assistance: The Incumbent IANA Functions Operator would assist the successor IANA Functions Operator during the transition period until the time the requisite service levels, security and stability are achieved.
+Such assistance would include training the employees of the successor IANA Functions Operator and developing training material.

-Security for data retention: The Incumbent IANA Functions Operator would continue to provide security for any data retained by it after transferring such data to the successor contractor.
+Security for data retention: The Incumbent IANA Functions Operator would continue to provide security for any data retained by it after transferring such data to the successor IANA Functions Operator.

 Annex O - ccTLD Appeals Mechanism Background and Supporting Findings